caproto/caproto/doc/source/pyepics-compat-client.rst

 Caproto includes a client that is a drop-in replacement for pyepics.
 It is a thin shim on top of caproto's main :doc:`threading-client`.
-Caproto's pyepics-compatible client passes a representative sample of the pyepics test suite, which is vendored by caproto its own test suite.
+Caproto's pyepics-compatible client is tested against a representative sample of the pyepics test suite.

-The authors of caproto are heavy pyepics users and occasional contributors.
-This module is intended as a friendly bridge to pyepics.

 Why would you ever want to use caproto's pyepics instead of actual pyepics?
 It may be advantageous to run existing user code written for pyepics on top of